 The feedrate override buttons are available while the machine tool is moving, allowing feedrate adjustment on the fly.
 The buttons are responsive during feedrate moves, but not during rapid moves or dwells.
-For dynamic feedrate adjustment during arc moves, the M202B chip is required in the Signal Generator.
+(For dynamic feedrate adjustment during arc moves, the M202B chip is required in the model 401A Signal Generator only.)